 ONGOING RESEARCH

-Gender Identity and Peer Effects at the Workplace.
-Coming Soon!!
+Birds of a Feather Earn Together.
+Gender and Peer Effects at the Workplace New Version Coming Soon

 Julián Messina, Anna Sanz-de-Galdeano, and Anastasia Terskaya